FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 Image Compression with k-means cluster is a way to compress an image from a 24 bit color presentation to a N bit for a 2^n color cluster.
 Images comes with an RGB encoding that has 3 - 8 bit unsigned integer, from 0 to 255, which specifies red, green and blue intensity values.
 The matrix for an RGB encoding is M(lines) x N(columns)  x 3(three color intensity).
 Every pixel is a data example, so, for example, in a picture with 128 x 128 there is 16284 pixel, and each pixel has a three - 8 bit integer representing the colors.
 With k-means algorithm, we could compress to into a N bit color that best group(cluster) the pixels for quality compressed images.

-In this project, We will analyze two different algorithms for compressing images and, finally, demostrate the use of  scatter3 function, which plots in three dimensions the red-green-blue image color intensity.
+The project analyze two  two different algorithms for compressing images and also demostrates the use of  scatter3 function, which plots in three dimensions the red-green-blue image color intensity.

 Approach: